-As at 30th June 2014
+As at 30th June 2015

-This public disclosure is prepared for Teachers Mutual Bank Limited for the quarter ended the 30th June 2014.
-It complies with prudential standard APS 330 Capital Adequacy: Public Disclosure of Prudential Information and is unaudited.
+This public disclosure is prepared for Teachers Mutual Bank Limited for the quarter ended the 30th June 2015.
+The nature of the operations and its principal activities are the provision of deposit taking facilities and loan facilities to the members of the bank.
+It complies with prudential standard APS 330 Public Disclosure and is unaudited.